Are you concerned about the constant rise in living cost and its risks?

 iii) Lesser Investment Charges:

-As financial planners charge you fees and are not dependant on the commission from investment schemes, they don’t recommend schemes which have hidden charges.
+As financial planners charge you fees and are not dependant on the commission from investment schemes, they don’t recommend schemes that have hidden charges.
 This will help you save on the cost of investments.

 Also, financial planners recommend schemes based on the time horizon.
 As the schemes are selected based on the required time period, generally there will not be any exit charges or surrender charges.